Annex D: Internal Schema References (Normative)

 $remove targets non-existent field Schema rejected

-$override targets non-existent field (after removes) Schema rejected
+$override or $amend targets non-existent field (after removes) Schema rejected

-Local field collides with included (no override) Schema rejected
+Local field collides with included (no $override or $amend) Schema rejected

 Object-level cycle detected Schema rejected